argonne-lcf/ALCF_Hands_on_HPC_Workshop/python_notebook_containers/containers/README.md

 # Containers at ALCF
-A container encapsulates an application and its dependencies into a "container".
+A container is a software package that wraps a software process or microservice to make it executable in all computing environments.
+It encapsulates an application and its dependencies into a "container".
 It runs natively on the operating system's kernel, sharing the kernel with other containers.

 Ideally, a container can be copied from one system to another, and the contained software runs without changes to the installation.
 [Containers are often compared to virtual machines (VMs)](https://www.ibm.com/blog/containers-vs-vms/)